 The large mountain ranges of Zanskar and Ladakh will be your companions through most of your trip to Ladakh.
 They may even be intimidating at times.
 These huge mountains can make anyone feel small.
 However, the key is to enjoy the beauty that these mountains have to offer.
 The steep terrains covered with snow reflect the heavenly skies.
 The loud rivers rush through these mountains making for an absolutely beautiful combination of view and sounds.
 Every point here is an echo point so if you find yourself in a safe area, you may want to risk a shout to hear the echos ricocheting from the hills.

 Remember the breathtakingly beautiful lake from 3 Idiots where Chatur lost it all?
-It’s the Pangong-Tso lake that traverses the boundary international boundary to stretch from India to Bhutan.
+It’s the Pangong-Tso lake that traverses through the international boundary that stretch from India to Bhutan.
 The lake offers awesome site for camping and is the current hotspot for all people traveling to Ladakh.
 The rules do not allow boating on Pangong-Tso Lake but when the lake freezes in the winters, if you’re feeling too brave, you might want to ice skate at just the bank of the lake.

 The place is a canvas colored with the blue-white skies, blue-green mountains with white tops, the calm blue water of the lake and lush green pastures.
 Who needs any place better than this?
 The Tso Moriri lake is probably not as famous as the Pangong Lake but it is still a must place to visit in Leh Ladakh for anyone taking a trip in this region.
 Be sure to include visiting here in your top list of things to do in Leh Ladakh.